The Geosciences Ambassadors Program

 Dr. Kathy Ellins

-Kathy Ellins is the Program Director for Geoscience Education Research in the Jackson School of Geosciences at The University of Texas at Austin.
-She holds a Ph.D. in Geography from Columbia University, a Masters in Science Teaching (MAT) from New York University and a B.A. in Geology from Skidmore College.
+Kathy Ellins holds a Ph.D. in Geography from Columbia University, a Masters in Science Teaching (MAT) from New York University and a B.A. in Geology from Skidmore College.
 Kathy is a collaborative STEM educator who strives to translate educational research into practice to improve science learning and reach the public.
 With funding from the NSF, she led the creation of online K-12 curriculum for the DIG Texas Instructional Blueprints for Teaching Earth Science project, Water Exploration and GeoFORCE Texas' 12th Grade Summer Academy.
 Dr. Ellins is a Fulbright CORE Scholar and the 2017 recipient of the NAGT Neil Miner Award for exceptional contributions to the stimulation of interest in the Earth sciences.

 Dr. Adam Papendieck

-Adam Papendieck is the Writer in Residence at the Jackson School of Geosciences.
-He is a learning scientist and action researcher with over 15 years of experience engaging technology for education, capacity-building and collective action.
+Adam Papendieck is a Learning Scientist and Lecturer at the Jackson School of Geosciences with over 15 years of experience engaging technology for education, capacity-building and collective action.
 He has led educational research and development projects funded by the CDC, USAID and NEA.
 His research is focused on communication and learning in culturally, disciplinarily and technologically diverse networks.
 A recent editor of the Texas Education Review, he has reviewed for and published in a variety of scholarly journals, and regularly presents work at conferences for the American Education Research Association (AERA), the International Society of the Learning Sciences (ISLS) and the International Society for Technology in Education (ISTE).

 Dr. Lucas Legendre